Substra/substra/references/sdk.md

 ```python
 Client.login(self, username, password)
 ```
-Login.

-Allow to login to a remote server.
+Login to a remote server.

-After setting your configuration with `substra config`, launch `substra login`.
-You will be prompted for your username and password and get a token which will be stored by default in `~/.substra-user`
-You can change that thanks to the --user option (works like the --profile option)
+Will log into the current profile's server and save the resulting token in the configured user_path.

 ## set_profile
 ```python